MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-servicing-support.md

 ---

-# Support Timeline for Microsoft R Server & Machine Learning Server
+# Support timeline for Microsoft R Server & Machine Learning Server

-Machine Learning Server 9.4.7 is supported until June 1, 2022.
+Machine Learning Server 9.4.7 is supported until June 30, 2022.
 All other versions are no longer supported.

 For more information, see [What's happening to Machine Learning Server?](what-is-happening-to-machine-learning-server.md)